-PAPER CODE - DSC 101 COURSE: PRINCIPLES OF MANAGEMENT
+PAPER CODE - DSC 102 COURSE: PRINCIPLES OF MANAGEMENT

-- 1. The general objective of this course is to provide a broad and integrative introduction to the theories and practice of management. - 2.
-In particular, the course focuses on the basic areas of the management process and functions from an organizational viewpoint. - 3.
-The course also attempts to enable students to understand the role, challenges, and opportunities of management in contributing to the successful operations and performance of organizations. - 4.
-Specify how the managerial tasks of planning, organizing, and controlling can be executed in a variety of circumstances. - 5.
-Examination of management theory and provide opportunities for application of these ideas in real world situations.
+1. The general objective of this course is to provide a broad and integrative introduction to the theories and practice of management.

+2. In particular, the course focuses on the basic areas of the management process and functions from an organizational viewpoint.

+3. The course also attempts to enable students to understand the role, challenges, and opportunities of management in contributing to the successful operations and performance of organizations.

+4. Specify how the managerial tasks of planning, organizing, and controlling can be executed in a variety of circumstances.

+5. Examination of management theory and provide opportunities for application of these ideas in real world situations.

-- 1. Analyze effective application of knowledge to diagnose and solve organizational problems and develop optimal managerial decisions. - 2.
-Understand the complexities associated with management in the organizations and integrate the learning in handling these complexities. - 3.
-Assess global situation, including opportunities and threats that will impact management of an organization - 4.
-Students can Integrate management principles into management practices. - 5.
-Assess managerial practices and choices relative to ethical principles and standards. - UNIT I: INTRODUCTION TO MANAGEMENT Meaning, definition, concept, scope and principles of management; Evolution of management thought Management theories- classical, behaviour, system, contingency and contemporary perspectives on management.
+1. Analyze effective application of knowledge to diagnose and solve organizational problems and develop optimal managerial decisions.

+2. Understand the complexities associated with management in the organizations and integrate the learning in handling these complexities.

+3. Assess global situation, including opportunities and threats that will impact management of an organization

+4. Students can Integrate management principles into management practices.

+5. Assess managerial practices and choices relative to ethical principles and standards.

+UNIT - I: INTRODUCTION TO MANAGEMENT - Meaning, definition, concept, scope and principles of management; Evolution of management thought - Management theories- classical, behaviour, system, contingency and contemporary perspectives on management.
 Management art or science and management as profession.
 Process and levels of Management.
-Introduction to Functions (POSDCORB) of Management. - UNIT II: PLANNING IMPORTANCE - Planning Importance, objectives, process, policies and procedures, types of planning, Decision making Process of decision making, Types of decision, Problems involved in decision making. - UNIT III: ORGANIZING -Meaning, importance, principles of organizing, span of management, Patterns of organization- formal and informal organizations, Common organizational structures; departmentalization, Authority, delegation, centralization and decentralization, Responsibility line and staff relationship. - UNIT IV: STAFFING -Sources of recruitment, Selection process, Training, Directing, Controlling Meaning and importance, Function, span of control, Process and types of Control, Motivation, Co-ordination Need and types and techniques of co-ordination-Distinction between coordination and co-operation Requisites for excellent co-ordination Systems Approaches and co-ordination. - UNIT V: EMERGING ISSUES IN MANAGEMENT - Total Quality management, Technology Management, Talent and Knowledge Management, Leadership, Organizational change and Development, Corporate Social responsibility.
+Introduction to Functions (POSDCORB) of Management.

+UNIT - II: PLANNING - IMPORTANCE - Planning - Importance, objectives, process, policies and procedures, types of planning, Decision making - Process of decision making, Types of decision, Problems involved in decision making.

+UNIT - III: ORGANIZING -Meaning, importance, principles of organizing, span of management, Patterns of organization- formal and informal organizations, Common organizational structures; departmentalization, Authority, delegation, centralization and decentralization, Responsibility - line and staff relationship.

-- 1. Robbins, S. P., & DeCenzo, A. D. Fundamentals of Management.
-New Delhi: Pearson Education - 2.
-Harold Koontz & Heinj Weihrich, Essentials of Management, Tata McGraw-Hill Education, New Delhi. - 3.
-T. Ramasamy, Principles of Management, Himalaya Publishing House, Mumbai. - 4.
-L.M.
-Prasad, Principle and Practice of Management, Sultan Chand and Sons. - 5.
-P. C. Tripathi & P. N. Reddy, Principles of Management, Tata McGraw-Hill Education, New Delhi. - 6.
-Singh, "Principles and Practices of Management and Organizational Behaviour, Sage Publication. - 7.
-P Subba Rao, "Principles of Management, Himalaya Publishig House. - 8.
-Gupta, Sharma and Bhalla; Principles of Business Management; Kalyani Publications.
+UNIT - IV: STAFFING -Sources of recruitment, Selection process, Training, Directing, Controlling - Meaning and importance, Function, span of control, Process and types of

+Control, Motivation, Co-ordination - Need and types and techniques of co-ordination-Distinction between coordination and co-operation - Requisites for excellent coordination - Systems Approaches and co-ordination.

+UNIT - V: EMERGING ISSUES IN MANAGEMENT - Total Quality management, Technology Management, Talent and Knowledge Management, Leadership, Organizational change and Development, Corporate Social responsibility.

+1. Robbins, S. P., & DeCenzo, A. D. Fundamentals of Management.
+New Delhi: Pearson Education

+2. Harold Koontz & Heinj Weihrich, Essentials of Management, Tata McGraw-Hill Education, New Delhi.

+3. R.K.Sharma, Shashi K.Gupta, Rahul Sharma, "Principles of Management", Himalaya Publications.

+4. RSN Pillai & S Kala, Principles and Practices of Management, S.Chand Publication, ISBN: 9788121941495.

+5. T. Ramasamy, Principles of Management, Himalaya Publishing House, Mumbai.

+6. L.M.
+Prasad, Principle and Practice of Management, Sultan Chand and Sons.

+7. P. C. Tripathi & P. N. Reddy, Principles of Management, Tata McGraw-Hill Education, New Delhi.

+8. Singh, "Principles and Practices of Management and Organizational Behaviour, Sage Publication.

+9. Pradeep Kumar & Amanjot Sachdev, "Fundamentals of Management", S. Chand Publishing House, ISBN: 9788121940283.

+10. P Subba Rao, "Principles of Management, Himalaya Publishig House.

+11. Gupta, Sharma and Bhalla; Principles of Business Management; Kalyani Publications.

+Sudh CHAIRMAN BOS IN BUSINESS MANAGEMENT OSMANIA UNIVERSITY, Hyderabad-500 007, T.S., India.
+36

-PAPER CODE - DSC 102 COURSE: BUSINESS ECONOMICS
+PAPER CODE - DSC 103 COURSE: BUSINESS ECONOMICS